lvl1/courses/salt-cloud-minion-deployment-part2.md

     vim /etc/salt/minion

-Using the arrow keys, navigate to the line that begins with ‘#master:’.
-Press ‘i’ to edit.
-Uncomment the line by removing the ‘#’.
-Next, the option to ’localhost’ so that the line resembles the following:
+Using the arrow keys, navigate to the line that begins with `#master:`.
+Press `i` to edit.
+Uncomment the line by removing the `#`.
+Next, the option to `localhost` so that the line resembles the following:

     master: localhost

 This tells the minion software to find the master on the local machine.
-Save and exit by pressing “ESC” followed by entering “:wq” and then pressing return.
+Save and exit by pressing "ESC" followed by entering ":wq" and then pressing return.

 To apply our changes, we need to restart the salt minion: